The Best Podcast Accessories [2025]

 Headphones

-Wearing headphones or earbuds while recording helps you identify issues instantly, blocking out background noise so there are no surprises when you go to edit your episode.
-Also, wearing headphones while editing enables you to hear a more accurate sound profile.
+Wearing podcast headphones or earbuds while recording helps you identify issues instantly, blocking out background noise so there are no surprises when you go to edit your episode.
+This is helpful if you have a condenser microphone, or any podcast microphone, to hear background noise in real-time.
+Also, wearing headphones or a headset while editing enables you to hear a more accurate sound profile.
 This helps you edit your episodes precisely the way you want them to sound.

 Recommended headphones: